 Elyssa’s Mission is a community-based organization whose mission is to help prevent teen suicide throughout the Chicago area.
 It was founded in 2006 in honor of Elyssa Meyers (pictured), a bright, gifted, and outgoing girl who died by suicide after bravely battling post-traumatic stress disorder and depression.
 Upon conducting all the necessary research to start the organization, founders Joanne, Alan and Ken Meyers aimed for an effective program that could be easily implemented.
 When they came across our Signs of Suicide (SOS) program, they thought it had the necessary qualities and components, so they partnered with MindWise Innovations to implement it throughout the Chicago area.

-“Fifteen years ago we didn’t know anything about mental illness – we weren’t talking about it,” says Joanne Meyers.
+“Fifteen years ago we didn’t know anything about behavioral health disorders – we weren’t talking about it,” says Joanne Meyers.
 “And in order to save lives and address these (silent) sufferers we have to talk about it.”

-For most people, talking about mental and behavioral health is difficult.
+For most people, talking about behavioral health is difficult.
 Moreover, when it comes to talking about suicide, there are countless myths and misconceptions about it.
 However, in order to prevent suicide, a conversation about it must take place and this cannot happen without a proper, validated process that is supported by behavioral health professionals.

 “Nobody knew what to do or what to say when Elyssa was alive,” Joanne Meyers adds.
 “They didn’t know how to help.
 There was a lack of education.”